thriveweb/davis-legal/content/pages/faq.md

       his professional activity as follows:

-      * 100% of the energy needs of rob's chambers are provided by solar energy and a solar battery storage system.
+      * 100% of the energy needs of Rob's chambers are provided by solar energy and a solar battery storage system.

       * 100% of the water consumed at Rob's chambers are harvested on site.